Can We Add GST Number to Our Commercial Vehicle Insurance Policy?

 The answer is yes.

-GST’s Impact on the Premium of Commercial Vehicle Insurance
+Impact of GST on Commercial Vehicle Insurance Premium

 Since the applicable tax increases on the commercial vehicle insurance policy approximately by 3% due to GST, it does impact its premium.
 The vehicle insurance providers pass this increase in tax to the vehicle owners.
 Resultantly, this hike of 3% in the amount of tax has increased the overall amount of premium of the commercial vehicle insurance policy, which a commercial vehicle owner has to bear.

-However, as compensation for this extra tax, the insurance companies offer additional coverage advantages and benefits.
+However, as compensation for this extra tax, the insurance companies offer additional coverage,advantages and benefits.
 For example, some commercial vehicle insurance providers offer roadside assistance services as a part of your basic insurance policy and not as an add-on.
+All, in all, having a commercial vehicle insurance policy is a mandatory purchase and you are required to pay an increased premium (inclusive of GST) to your insurer.

-Is It Possible to Add GST Number to Your Commercial Vehicle Insurance Policy?
+Is it Possible to Add a GST Number to your Commercial Vehicle Insurance Policy?

 A GST number is a 15-digit number that is allotted to every person who is registered under GST.
 This number is as per the PAN number and you can use it to file your returns of GST.